 After a short time in the NZ Army, Jonny moved to Australia to become a qualified youth-worker.
 He later took some time off and co-started four companies; one of which was ‘Pushpay’, an app that helps people give to charities, now on the ASX and one of the fastest growing SasS companies in Australian history, worth over $1 Billion.
 He took this success & resources to re-dedicate his life to full-time youth work, this time focusing on interviewing youth-psychologists & speaking at schools on various health topics.

-Since going full-time in 2013, Jonny has spoken over 2,200 times to over 370 schools; speaking up to 27 times a week.
+Since going full-time in 2013, Jonny has spoken over 2,900 times to over 410 schools; speaking up to 27 times a week.

 All of his Health presentations have been checked & passed the Australian Educational & Analysis consulting standard.
+Jonny is 1 of 14 individuals who has been signed off through the E-Safety Commissioner of Australia for his work in Cyber Safety.
+He continues to do speak at Schools, Universities and banks on Cyber issues.
 Jonny continues to do tours most weeks.
 His desire is to help young people make educated decisions based on what they want for their future & to seek help whenever they need it.

 His life outside of speaking to to live in a way which is conducive to his motivational talks.
-"High school was a really dark time for me; I wish someone would've taught me basic life skills and the importance of mental health earlier.
+"High school was a really dark time for me; I wish someone would've taught me basic life skills and the importance of strong mental health earlier.
 That's my motivation to continue speaking in schools" says Jonny.

 Jonny has 5 brothers and a sister.
 His father runs a charity in India and his mother is a sought-after counsellor & speaker who works in maximum security prisons.
 When Jonny’s not busy trying to change the world he likes to switch off by listening to podcast, designing and reading.